-The Master of Science in Medical Sciences is an eleven month program to prepare students for advanced studies in professional health care programs such as medicine, dentistry, optometry, physician assistant, and others.
+The Master of Science in Medical Sciences is an eleven month program to prepare students for advanced studies in professional health care programs such as medicine, dentistry, chiropractic, optometry, physician assistant, podiatry, and medical industry.

-The program is offered in a consortial agreement with Ponce Health Science University (Ponce, PR), a locally and regionally accredited university through Middle States Commission on Higher Education and the Liaison Committee on Medical Education, which accredits M.D.-granting programs in the United States.
+The program is offered in a consortial agreement with Ponce Health Science University-St. Louis (and Ponce, PR), a locally and regionally accredited university through Middle States Commission on Higher Education and the Liaison Committee on Medical Education, which accredits M.D.-granting programs in the United States.
 A unique pedagogy of recorded lectures, in-class active learning and structured formative assessments coupled to strong data analytics packages that tailor study for individual student development mirrors the first year of medical school at PHSU and prepares students for future study.
 Strong academic and pre-professional advising is integrated into the program.

-- Knowledge: Students will demonstrate knowledge about established and evolving medical sciences in relation to the following content areas: Anatomy, Biochemistry, Histology, Microbiology, Neuroscience, Physiology, Community Medicine, Ethics
+- Knowledge: Students will demonstrate knowledge about established and evolving medical sciences in relation to the following content areas: Anatomy, Embryology, Biochemistry, Histology, Microbiology, Immunology, Neuroscience, Physiology, Community Medicine, Medical Imaging, and Ethics.

-Knowledge: Students will demonstrate the ability to apply knowledge of medical sciences to primary research reports.
+Knowledge: Students will demonstrate the ability to apply knowledge of medical sciences to critically evaluate primary research literature.

 Professionalism: Students will demonstrate a commitment to carrying out professional responsibilities and to abide by ethical principles that are informed by a Christian worldview.